-Confidence means you believe in your abilities.
-Feeding confidence means you’re able to trust yourself to offer your children a variety of foods in a structured, supportive, nurturing, diet-free environment.
+Confidence means believing in your abilities.
+Feeding confidence means trusting yourself to offer your children a variety of foods in a structured, supportive, nurturing, diet-free environment.

-1. Trust yourself!
 You know your children best.
-Much of the child nutrition information out there leaves parents confused and worried.
+Much of the child nutrition information out there leaves parents like you confused and worried about feeding your kids.
 What can you do to promote true health?
 Read Anna’s post: What Are Parents to Do?
 3 Nutrition Actions to Promote True Health.

 - Dreading Packing School Lunches?
 Tips for Getting the Job Done.